 The Initial Task

 The application ought to allow users to control the flight of drones using the on-screen buttons and menus.
-The app should also allow using a gamepad, have a VR mode, and give users a convenient way to work with media that can be created during the flight.
+The app should also allow the use of a gamepad, have a VR mode, and give users a convenient way to work with media that can be created during the flight.

-The app should have provided the control of the flight with the help of joysticks depicted on the screen and an external gamepad.
+- provide the control of the flight with the help of joysticks depicted on the screen and an external gamepad;

-The app should have allowed live video-streaming during the fight as well as the opportunity to record a video or take a photo.
+- give the opportunity to record a video or take a photo;

 The quality of the streaming video should be transmitted with minimal possible losses.
 That had to be achieved with the most reliable connection via BLE or Wi-Fi.
 VR mode should have been included in the app.

 Solutions and Features

-The app gave the users the ability to control the flight of the drone.
-It was done with the help of an interface that consisted of two joysticks drawn on the screen and several buttons and menus which allowed using some additional features of the drone (such as using the flashlight, the micro grabber tool, Wi-Fi camera, micro cannon, aerobatic moves).
+The app gives the users the ability to control the flight of the drone.
+It's done with the help of an interface that consists of two joysticks drawn on the screen and several buttons and menus.
+They allow the use of some additional features of the drone (such as the flashlight, the micro grabber tool, the Wi-Fi camera, the micro cannon, and aerobatic moves).

 Among the app features, there is an opportunity to recognize devices connected earlier and auto-connect to them.

-The application also allowed using an external branded gamepad that could be connected to the phone with the help of Bluetooth Low Energy.
+The application also allows the use of an external branded gamepad that could be connected to the phone with the help of Bluetooth Low Energy.

-The app allowed displaying a real-time video from the phone camera and stream video from the drone’s attachable Wi-Fi camera on the screen during the flight with the possibility to record a video or take a photo from the specified source.
+The app allows displaying a real-time video from the phone camera and streaming video from the drone’s attachable Wi-Fi camera on the screen during the flight with the possibility to record a video or take a photo from the specified source.

-Additionally, the application had the ability to stream video from the Wi-Fi camera directly to Youtube/Facebook.
+Additionally, the application has the ability to stream video from the Wi-Fi camera directly to YouTube/Facebook.
 The authorization via social networks is also enabled.